Rudy Lai

 3 updates

-Ford advances AI-augmented reality for service technicians to improve repair efficiency amid labor shortages; CEO reiterates AI's disruptive impact on white-collar employment and pushes human-machine teaming in innovation.
+Ford CEO praises AI-augmented reality as transformative for truck service technicians amid labor shortages, while reaffirming AI's disruptive potential on white-collar jobs and emphasizing human-machine teaming for innovation.

 2025 Q3